Chunyang Hu

-Chunyang Hu received her bachelor's (1990) from Sichuan University of China and master's (2000) degrees and her PhD (2005) from Fudan University.
-After receiving her PhD, she was employed at Fudan University and work with University journalism school of Fudan University and Information and Communication Study center of Fudan.
+Chunyang Hu received her bachelor's degree (1990) from Sichuan University and her master's degree (2000) and PhD (2005) from Fudan University.
+After receiving her PhD, she was employed at Fudan University and worked with the School of Journalism and the Information and Communication Study Center of Fudan University.
 In December 2015, Chunyang Hu was promoted to full professorship of Communication Studies.
-Since September 2015, she acts as academic publications reviewer for Routledge Press.
-Since September 2014, she performs as paper reviewer for Journal of Sociology and Anthropology.
+Hu has served as a reviewer for academic journals and publishing houses, including Routledge.
+She has also participated in national research and thesis evaluation programs in China, including thesis quality monitoring organized by the Ministry of Education and social science research assessment projects.